OVER 50? The “GRID” Rules Help Older Workers Win Disability Benefits

 Older workers have a better chance of winning benefits because of the way Social Security law works.
 The SSA knows that it is difficult for older workers to change jobs and to be hired.
 Employers don’t always want to hire older workers.
 They usually have to pay an older worker more money, because they have more work experience and skills.
 Additionally, they may not want to hire an older worker because they have fewer years left to work.
 An employer might train a 60 year old person, only to have them retire a few years later.

 Finally, there is the bias that older workers face.
-Many employers think that older workers are set in their ways and cannot adapt to new technologies.
+Many employers think that older workers are set in their ways and cannot adapt to new technology.
 Perhaps they believe that older people can’t learn quickly or that they are out of touch with work culture.
-Whatever the reason for the bias, nearly 80% of older employees say they experience age discrimination in the workplace, according to the most recent survey by AARP.
+Whatever the reason for the bias, nearly 80% of older employees say they experience age discrimination at work, according to the most recent survey by AARP.

 THE MEDICAL VOCATIONAL GUIDELINES OR THE “GRID” RULES